svgeesus/EuroMPE/Duophonic/readme.md

-Re-utilising designs from the polyphonic Euro-MPE project, this aims to be a high-precison, flexible, and performance oriented duophonic MIDI to Eurockack CV module.
+Re-utilising designs from the polyphonic Euro-MPE project, this aims to be a high-precison, flexible, and performance oriented duophonic MIDI to Eurorack CV module.
 It's MPE compatible, so there is independent expression on each of the two notes.

 ## MIDI connection